auivanau/auivanau.github.io/_posts/2025-05-07-4-determining-mvp-and-short-term-prototype.md

 categories: planning phantom mvp
 ---

-After juggling rotations in General Surgery and deep dives into materials research, market surveys, and printer specs, it became clear that my original vision—a multi-material skull with sinuses and PETG eyes—was too ambitious for the short term.
+After that  deep dives into materials research, market surveys, and printer specs, I was roughing it in General Surgery.
+Project had to be delayed.
+It became clear that my original vision—a multi-material skull with sinuses and PETG eyes—was too ambitious for the short term.
 I needed a streamlined MVP I could complete in weeks, not months.

 ---